james-jory/amazon-personalize-filter-rotator/README.md

 filter-include-recent-items-20211101
 ```

-Assuming we want to rotate this filter each day, the next day's filter name would be `filter-include-recent-items-20211004`, then `filter-include-recent-items-20211005`, and so on as time passes.
-Since there are limits on how many active filters you can have at any time, you cannot precreate filters.
-Instead, this application will dynamically create new filters.
-What is needed is a template that defines the filter name that can be resolved when the rotation script runs.
+Assuming we want to rotate this filter each day, the next day's filter name would be `filter-include-recent-items-20211004`, the next would be `filter-include-recent-items-20211005`, and so on as time passes.
+Since there are limits on how many active filters you can have at any time, you cannot precreate a large number of filters.
+Instead, this application will dynamically create new filters as needed and delete old ones when appropriate.
+What makes this work is the templates that you define for the filter name and expression and that they are resolved at run-time.
+Here is an example of a filter name template that matches the scheme described above.

 ```
 filter-include-recent-items-{{datetime_format(now,'%Y%m%d')}}
 ```

-The above filter name template will resolve and replace the expression within the `{{` and `}}` characters (handlebars or mustaches).
+The above filter name template will resolve and replace the expression within the `{{` and `}}` characters (handlebars or mustaches) at run-time.
 In this case, we are taking the current time expressed as `now` and formatting it using the `%Y%m%d` date format expression.
 The result (as of today) is `20211102`.
 If the rotation function finds an existing filter with this name, a new filter does not need to be created.
 Otherwise, a new filter is created using `filter-include-recent-items-20211102` as the name.

 The `PersonalizeCurrentFilterNameTemplate` CloudFormation template parameter is how you specify your own custom filter name template.

-The functions and operators available to use in templates is described below.
+The functions and operators available to use in template syntax are described below.

 ### <a name="Currentfilterexpressiontemplate"></a>Current filter expression template

 When rotating and creating the new filter, we also may have to dynamically resolve the actual filter expression.
-The `PersonalizeCurrentFilterExpressionTemplate` CloudFormation template parameter can be used for this.
+The `PersonalizeCurrentFilterExpressionTemplate` CloudFormation parameter can be used for this.
 Some examples.

 ```
 INCLUDE ItemID WHERE Items.CREATION_TIMESTAMP > {{int(unixtime(now - timedelta_days(30)))}}